 Also, the pixel will be able to track specifics page visits on your website, this way, you will have an insight into what parts of your site caught the attention of the decision makers you’re seeking to entice.

 Still not convinced?
-In addition to the “always be ready with a good audience” tip at the beginning of the article, here are three reasons why you definitely should have a pixel if you ever plan to advertise on Facebook:
+In addition to the “always be ready with an audience” tip at the beginning of the article, here are three more reasons why you definitely should have a pixel if you ever plan to advertise on Facebook:

 1. Retargeting: Once you search for an article on the web, you’ll start seeing it everywhere, right?
 Well, that’s called retargeting!
 It’s a powerful marketing tool, and it is something that you can easily do with the Facebook pixel.
 Remember: knowing your audience is KEY to ensuring the success of your website.